Puck (a.k.a. Robin Goodfellow)

 And neigh, and bark, and grunt, and roar, and burn,

 Puck's ability to transform himself isn't limited to shape-shifting.
-He can also change his voice, as when he leads Lysander and Demetrius around the wood by mimicking the men's' voices and calling out to each of them.
+He can also change his voice, as when he leads Lysander and Demetrius around the wood by mimicking their voices and calling out to each of them.

 Puck and the Master of the Revels